abdulrahman19/Pershama/mysql/docs/data-types/varchar.md

 'ab' | 3
 'abc' | 4

-Truncation of excess trailing spaces from values to be inserted into `VARCHAR` columns always generates a warning, regardless of the SQL mode.
+If strict SQL mode is not enabled when you assign a value to a `VARCHAR` column that exceeds the column's maximum length, the value is truncated to fit and a warning is generated.
+Otherwise, you can cause an error to occur.
+And *trailing spaces* in excess of the column length are truncated prior to insertion and a warning is generated, regardless of the SQL mode.

 For `VARCHAR` column, there is no padding on insert and no bytes are stripped on select.